-This policy will be reviewed in 2023/2024 or in line with statutory guidance updates.
+This policy will be reviewed in 2028 or in line with statutory guidance updates.

 This policy will be reviewed by the headteacher, staff and governors.
-There will also be a consultation process with parents.
+There will also be a consultation process with parents where the updated policy will shared and parents will be given the opportunity to respond.